 The Charles E. Schmidt College of Science, named in honor of one of Florida Atlantic University's greatest benefactors, is the primary source of scientific research and education for more than three million people living and working in our service region of Southeast Florida.
 Through its academic departments and research centers, our College provides outstanding opportunities for both undergraduate and graduate science majors.

-In addition to the six academic departments in the College—Biological Sciences, Chemistry and Biochemistry, Geosciences, Mathematical Sciences, Physics and Psychology, there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting-edge research.
-These include: The Center for Biological and Materials Physics, The Center for Complex Systems and Brain Sciences, the Center for Cryptology and Information Security, the Center for Geo-Information Sciences, the Center for Molecular Biology and Biotechnology, the Florida Center for Environmental Studies, and the Jupiter Life Science Initiative.
+In addition to the eight academic departments in the College—Biological Sciences, Chemistry and Biochemistry, Exercise Science and Health Promotion, Geosciences, Mathematical Sciences, Physics, Psychology, and Urban and Regional Planning, there is a group of strong interdisciplinary and sub-disciplinary research centers engaged in cutting-edge research.
+These include The Center for Biological and Materials Physics, The Center for Complex Systems and Brain Sciences, the Center for Cryptology and Information Security, the Center for Geo-Information Sciences, the Center for Molecular Biology and Biotechnology, the Center for Urban and Environmental Solutions, the Florida Center for Environmental Studies, and the Jupiter Life Science Initiative.

-Besides providing general education in science to all FAU students, the College currently provides educational and research opportunities to 6,105 undergraduate and 477 graduate science majors.
-During the 2016-2017 academic year, the College awarded 1,020 baccalaureate degrees, 120 master’s degrees, and 38 doctorates.
-The College offers Ph.D. degrees in Integrative Biology, Chemistry, Complex Systems and Brain Sciences, Mathematics, Physics, Experimental Psychology, and Geosciences as well as a full suite of bachelor’s and master’s degree programs.
+Besides providing general education in science to all FAU students, the College currently provides educational and research opportunities to 7,000+ undergraduate and 500+ graduate science majors.
+During the 2019-2020 academic year, the college awarded 1,300 baccalaureate degrees, 110 master’s degrees, and 40 doctorates.
+The college offers Ph.D. degrees in Integrative Biology, Chemistry, Complex Systems and Brain Sciences, Mathematics, Physics, Experimental Psychology, and Geosciences as well as a full suite of bachelor’s and master’s degree programs.

 Research and scholarship are central to our College's mission and play vital roles in the life of the College as a whole.
 External research funding, the great majority of it coming from federal agencies such as the National Science Foundation and the National Institutes of Health, underwrites major programs of research by our faculty and students.
 Science faculty members throughout the college have developed state-of-the-art research programs in diverse disciplines and important new interdisciplinary areas.
-Our faculty members have active collaborations that extend not only across FAU's colleges and campuses but also with local research institutions such as Scripps Florida, the Torrey Pines Institute for Molecular Studies, and the Max Planck Florida Institute; as well as affiliations with National Laboratories such as those at Los Alamos and Oak Ridge and international collaborations that span the globe.
+Our faculty members have active collaborations that extend not only across FAU's colleges and campuses, such as with the FAU pillars, including I-BRAIN, I-SENSE, HBOI, and I-HEALTH, but also with local research institutions such as Scripps Florida, the Torrey Pines Institute for Molecular Studies, and the Max Planck Florida Institute.
+In addition, the college has affiliations with National Laboratories such as those at Los Alamos and Oak Ridge and international collaborations that span the globe.